Home

 Graduate Student Opportunities

-I'm seeking a PhD student to join my team in Summer or Fall 2024.
+I'm seeking a PhD or MS student to join my team in Summer or Fall 2025.

 If you're interested in studying Arctic and mid-latitude paleoclimate and the water cycle, especially via field work, biomarkers, light stable isotopes, and/or models,